 This post may contain affiliate links.
 Read the full disclosure

-Cairns is the perfect family-friendly holiday destination in north Queensland, with so many fun and exciting things to do with kids in Cairns.
-You will have no trouble finding ways to entertain kids of all ages as you explore this vibrant city alongside the Great Barrier Reef.
+Cairns is the perfect family-friendly holiday destination in north Queensland, with so many fun and exciting things to do in Cairns with kids.
+You will have no trouble finding ways to entertain children of all ages as you explore this vibrant city alongside the Great Barrier Reef.

 Whether you are visiting Cairns with toddlers, teens or in betweens, you will find family activities both indoors and outdoors that the whole family will love.

 Learn about Aboriginal culture together or spot animals in the wild.
 Day trip to the worlds oldest rainforest or the world’s largest coral reef!
 Cairns with kids is an adventure waiting to happen!

 There are plenty of Cairns attractions and activities to suit all ages.
 Check out the best things to do in Cairns with kids:

 Free Things To Do In Cairns With Kids

 Cairns has some of the best free activities for kids and families, making it a very budget-friendly travel destination if you are happy to keep it simple!
 With the tropical climate and good weather most of the year-round, you can enjoy family time outdoors with some of the fun free attractions in Cairns.

 Here are some of the most popular free things to do in Cairns Australia: